Between the Lions: Segments

 Swami Marmy: This segment features Smarmy Marmy as a fortune teller who tells monkeys their future.
-In one segment, she tells a monkey that his sister will drop in for a visit, after which she literally, drops in from above.
-In another segment, she simply tells a monkey "Oops!" after which Marmy knocks her crystal ball off the table and it rolls off and breaks.
+In one segment, she tells a monkey that his sister will drop in for a visit, after which she literally drops in from above.
+In another segment, she simply tells a monkey, "Oops!" after which Marmy knocks her crystal ball off the table, and it rolls off and breaks.

-Fred Says: Fred Newman portraying himself appears onscreen sounding out a word syllable by syllable after which he acts it or demonstrates it in his usual humor by attaching sounds to each syllable.
-On multiple occasions, Fred would appear doing his segment twice in the first season.
+Fred Says: Fred Newman portraying himself appears onscreen, sounding out a word syllable by syllable, after which he acts it or demonstrates it in his normal humor by attaching sounds to each syllable.
+On many occasions, Fred would appear doing his segment twice in the first season.

-What's Cooking?: A cooking segment starring Theo and Cleo Lion as chefs.
-In each segment, they have a recipe and all the things they need (and a few they do not need) in front of them with their names on them (For example, slammed and rammed ham with no yam or clam).
-They read the recipe step-by-step which usually involves getting rid of the extra ingredients and doing something (rather literally) to the main item before placing it in something.
+What's Cooking? with Theo and Cleo: A cooking segment starring Theo and Cleo Lion as chefs.
+In each segment, they have a recipe and all the things they need (and a few they do not need) in front of them with their names on them (For example, "Slammed and Rammed Ham with No Yam or Clam").
+They read the recipe step-by-step, which usually involves getting rid of the extra ingredient and doing something (rather literally) to the main item before placing it in something.
 When they reach the last step, which involves cooking the food for a certain amount of time, they just say "Nah" and eat it raw.
 Sometimes, the camera zooms in on the refrigerator and segues into a Sam Spud segment.

-The Joy Learno Show: Female Parody of Jay Leno talks to various guests about words and their meanings.
+The Joy Learno Show: Female parody of the former late-night host Jay Leno talks to several guests about words and their meanings.